yaoyaoding/hidet-artifacts/README.md

 "Hidet: Task Mapping Programming Paradigm for Deep Learning Tensor Programs".

+**Note**: This repository hosts the old version of Hidet when submitting the paper and is only used to reproducing the experiments.
+Please checkout the [hidet-org/hidet](https://github.com/hidet-org/hidet) repository for the latest version of Hidet.

 ## Hardware requirements

 We did experiment on the following hardware platform